 What to Expect if You’ve Been Charged with Possession of Marijuana in Iowa

-Well, first off, if you’re charged just with possession, this is going to follow the same format as most criminal charges in Iowa do.
+If you’re charged just with possession, your pot possession case will follow the same format as most criminal charges in Iowa do.
 You can click here for an overview of that.

-Additionally, you can expect that the court will ask you to do a substance abuse evaluation.
-I’ll try to get a list of Polk County substance abuse eval providers up soon.
+You can expect that the court will ask you to do a substance abuse evaluation.

 How Your Marijuana Possession Lawyer Can Help